Cancer prevention: 7 tips to reduce your risk

 Another effective cancer prevention tactic is to avoid risky behaviors that can lead to infections that, in turn, might increase the risk of cancer.
 For example:

 - Don't share needles.
-Sharing needles with people who use intravenous drugs can lead to HIV, as well as hepatitis B and hepatitis C — which can increase the risk of liver cancer.
+Injecting drugs with shared needles can lead to HIV, as well as hepatitis B and hepatitis C — which can increase the risk of liver cancer.
 If you're concerned about drug misuse or addiction, seek professional help.

 7. Get regular medical care